On this page

 Additional information about AERMOD can be found on the USEPA website.

 EPA has previously used the AUSPLUME V6 model; however, this model is no longer supported for regulatory purposes.
-Copies of AUSPLUME V6 can be used for research and academic uses.
-For copies of AUSPLUME (for Windows) and any further information please contact us.

 This page was copied from EPA's old website.
 It was last updated on 27 August 2018.